 One can also use their car to acquire a secured business loan.
-Vehicle collateral improves the credit score for a person with a bad credit history.
+Vehicle collateral improves a person's credit score with a bad credit history.
 However, the borrower needs to have equity in the vehicle.
-Equity is the difference between one’s assets and the amount that they are obliged to it.
-Positive equity increases the chances that a person gets credit.
+Equity is the difference between one’s assets and the amount they are obliged to.
+Positive equity increases the chances that a person gets the credit.
 For instance, if a car’s resale value is $10,000 and the owner still owes a car loan of $3,000, the equity is $7,000.
 It means that the equity is positive because the vehicle has more value than the loan owed.
 One of the drawbacks of this collateral is that its value decreases with time.

 3. Valuable Business Equipment

 Companies can get secured business loans from lenders using their machinery as security.
 However, creditors do not accept all equipment for a business collateral loan.
 There are factors that a creditor considers while giving out collateral options.
 First, the price matters less than the value.
 Some machines might be costly but outdated.
 Therefore, a property that costs much but lacks a buyer is worthless to the moneylender.
 Additionally, other apparatus, such as computers, depreciate quickly, and a lender might not accept them as security.
 However, if the credit amount is low, the creditor might consider using such property as collateral.

 4. Inventory Collateral